mzbekele/Prosper-Loan-Data-Analysis/README.md

 Afterwards, I have used histogram, scatter plot, count plot, heatmap and box plot to dig deeper on the relationship between my variables.

+## Requirements

+1. Jupyter Notebook
+2. Pandas
+3. Numpy
+4. matplotlib
+5. seaborn

+## Installation

+To get the Jupyter Notebook running, execute the following in the command line and select Part_I_exploration_for_ProsperLoan.ipynb or to see the slide dec select Part_II_slide_deck_for_ProsperLoan.ipynb from the Jupyter Notebook dashboard.

+$ git clone  git clone https://github.com/mzbekele/Prosper-Loan-Data-Analysis.git
+$ cd Prosper-Loan-Data-Analysis
+$ jupyter notebook